ComputerDruid/factorio-book/Circuit Network Basics.md

 This can be handy for routing multiple circuit networks long distances along big power poles, or for connecting a combinator or building to two different networks.

 These signals can then be used to control the behavior of buildings which are connected to a circuit network.

-For example, inserters can be enabled/disabled based on the value of a signal on the network.
+For example, inserters can be enabled/disabled based on the value of a signal on the network:

 ![Screenshot_20251004_114620](attachments/Screenshot_20251004_114620.png)